Funding opportunity number: 16-535

 Off-cycle requests will be considered.
 However, the amount of funding available annually is limited, and requests are considered during the dates above.
 Therefore, it is strongly encouraged that applicants plan in advance to submit by the deadlines noted above.

 Applicants should review the Sponsorship Guidelines prior to completing a formal application.

 Funding opportunity number: PD 12-8084

-The Computational and Data-Enabled Science and Engineering (CDS&E) program includes all Divisions within the Directorate for Mathematical and Physical Sciences (MPS) and the Directorate for Engineering (ENG), as well as the Division of Advanced Cyberinfrastructure (ACI) in the Directorate for Computer and Information Science and Engineering (CISE).
+The Computational and Data-Enabled Science and Engineering program includes all divisions within the directorate for Mathematical and Physical Sciences and the directorate for Engineering, as well as the division of Advanced Cyberinfrastructure in the directorate for Computer and Information Science and Engineering.
 The goal of the program is to identify and capitalize on opportunities for major scientific and engineering breakthroughs through new computational and data analysis approaches.
-The intellectual drivers may be in an individual discipline or they may cut across more than one discipline in various Directorates.
+The intellectual drivers may be in an individual discipline or they may cut across more than one discipline in various directorates.